aws-samples/serverless-patterns/s3-lambda-sns-python-cdk/README.md

-# Amazon S3 to AWS Lambda to publishes Amazon SNS notification\
+# Amazon S3 to AWS Lambda to publish Amazon SNS notification

 This pattern creates a Amazon S3 bucket, a Lambda function, and an Amazon SNS topic.
 The Lambda function is triggered by S3 'OBJECT_CREATED' events.
 The Lambda function can optionally apply business logic to the S3 object.
 After processing, the Lambda function publishes an SNS notification of the new object.